Documentation

 3.3 Enter your Snowflake account ID

 Your Snowflake account ID uniquely identifies your Snowflake account.
-You can find your Snowflake account ID by logging into your Snowflake account, and copying everything appearing before .snowflake.com in your web browsers URL bar.
+You can find your Snowflake account ID by logging into your Snowflake account and finding your account_locator, cloud_region_id, and cloud.
+More details here and here.

 3.4 Enter your Snowflake warehouse name